Home

 • "For the law was given by Moses, but grace and truth came by Jesus Christ."

-In other words, the law given Moses by God could not make men perfect, and it is contrasted with the system of grace that came only through Christ Jesus.
-All of God's word is a perfect word, and though it may appear Christ contradicts the law, careful consideration reveals that He does not.
-For example, when our Lord says that he that is angry with his brother without a cause (Matthew 5:21-22) is guilty of murder.
-He is not contradicting the law of murder, rather He is explaining that in God's economy, the sin of murder goes well beyond the literal or physical taking of a human life.
-This is not a 'new' law, this was always the case.
-So Christ is in no wise is abrogating the old law, but illuminating it to show that without Christ, we could never keep the laws far reaching implications.
-Thus the only way to keep it, is in Christ.
+In other words, the law given to Moses by God could not make men righteous because it could not be kept perfectly, and it is thus contrasted with the system of grace that came only through Christ Jesus.
+All of God's Word is a perfect Word, and though it may appear Christ contradicts the law, careful consideration of all texts reveals that He does not.
+For example, when our Lord says that He that is angry with his brother without a cause (Matthew 5:21-22) is guilty of murder, He is not contradicting the law of murder.
+Rather, He is explaining that in God's economy, the sin of murder goes well beyond the literal or physical taking of a human life.
+This is not a 'new' law, nor a corruption of the old, but a deeper explanation of it.
+This was always the qualification in the law, and thus in it we see the continuation from old to new.
+Christ is in no wise abrogating the old law, but illuminating it to show that without Christ, we could never keep the Old Covenant law's far-reaching implications.
+The only way to keep it perfectly is in Christ.

 Matthew 5:17-18